dmlc/dgl/docs/source/guide/distributed-preprocessing.rst

          |-- edge_feats.dgl
          |-- graph.dgl

-Chapter :ref:`guide-distributed-partition-format` covers more details about the partition format.
-To distribute the partitions to a cluster, users can either save the data in some shared folder accessible by all machines, or copy the metadata JSON as well as the corresponding partition folder `partX` to the X^th machine.
+Chapter :ref:`guide-distributed-partition` covers more details about the partition format.
+To distribute the partitions to a cluster, users can either save the data in some shared folder accessible by all machines, or copy the metadata JSON as well as the corresponding partition folder ``partX`` to the X^th machine.

 Using :func:`~dgl.distributed.partition_graph` requires an instance with large enough CPU RAM to hold the entire graph structure and features, which may not be viable for